fxdgear/Sublime-Plugins/README.markdown

 Usage
 -----
-Copy the plugin file (ie. python_debugger.py) and associated keymap file (ie. python_debugger.sublime-keymap) to your Sublime Text "User plugins" directory.
+Copy the plugin file (ie. python_debugger.py) you want to use to your Sublime Text "User plugins" directory.
 This is located at:

 * Windows: